Musclecar: Plot

-Wannabe moviemaker ‘BAMBI’ has just spent her last lump of cash on her film's main prop, a big red beast of an American muscle car.
+Wannabe filmmaker ‘BAMBI’ has just spent her last lump of cash on her film's main prop, a big red beast of an American muscle car.
 Her obsession turns B-Grade when she discovers a way to run the car on BLOOD.
 Bambi's unholy spiral into insanity begins using Voodoo she sacrifices her cast one by one needing their blood and their souls.
 With an OX HEART bolted to the engine it becomes the car's beating ‘heart-muscle’.
 Now there's no stopping Bambi or her MUSCLECAR.

 Synopsis

 Bambi Steele is a low budget filmmaker.
 She is waiting to hear about a one million dollar investment so she can make her debut feature film.
 When she receives a phone call from Merlin, her agent whose dealing with the investor giving her the Green-light Bambi is obviously ecstatic.

 The main prop for her B-Grade horror film is an American muscle car.
 Bambi loves muscle cars but she's never owned one until now.
 She takes all her money from her savings account and buys the car telling her friend Kat, that even though she's spending all her money on a car she's not concerned because the money from the investor will be in her account the very next day.

 The reality is that the deal goes sour and the finance falls through.
 A devastated Bambi calls a meeting for her cast to tell them the bad news.
-In a vote of solidarity the cast members lead by leading man Randy, take her to the local Pub to drown their sorrows.
+In a vote of solidarity the cast members led by leading man Randy, take her to the local Pub to drown their sorrows.

 Randy, has a thing for Bambi and it becomes obvious that he will do anything for her.

 Bambi is angry about the money and that her film has fallen through.
 More importantly she is worried about losing her car.
 She has always wanted a big shiny red muscle car and the 1968 Dodge she buys quickly turns into an obsession.

-She has no film. no fuel in her car and no money to run it she overhears Lochy a Scotsman and one of her cast say that he use to race drag bikes and run them on alcohol.
+She has no film. no fuel in her car and no money to run it she overhears Lochy a Scotsman and one of her cast say that he used to race drag bikes and run them on alcohol.